 MPs also have a small office of staff to address and handle concerns raised by constituents.

 As an MP, Scott Mann does not have jurisdiction over the management, decisions or policies of Cornwall Council, but he can pass on concerns raised by a constituent.

 In the first instance, constituents should contact Cornwall Council or their local councillor if they have a query concerning a council-related issue, including planning applications, licensing, council housing, health & social care, roads & parking or environmental health.

-If you wish to comment on a planning application or proposed development, then you should contact the Cornwall Council planning department or your local councillor, as it is them who decide the outcome of applications, not MPs.
+If you wish to comment on a planning application or proposed development, then you should contact the Cornwall Council planning department or your local councillor, as it is the Council who decide the outcome of applications - not MPs.
 Planning applications can be viewed via the online planning portal here, where formal comments can be submitted.

 You can find your local Cornwall Councillor here .

 Scott and his office cannot offer legal advice, nor do they have jurisdiction over the police or the courts.
 Constituents should therefore consult a solicitor if they need professional legal advice for criminal or civil matters.

 If you wish to report a non-emergency crime then you should dial 101.
 If you wish to make a complaint to Devon & Cornwall Police, click here .

 Devon and Cornwall Police is accountable to the Police & Crime Commissioner (PCC), who is elected by the public to hold the force and its chief constable to account.
 You can contact the Devon and Cornwall PCC here .